Piotrekol/StreamCompanion/docs/docs/development/SC/api.md

 * Base url with no parameters returns map image file as-is without any processing.
 * setting `width` or `height` query parameters ensures that at least one of these will be matched while preserving original image aspect ratio. [check it out](http://localhost:20727/backgroundImage?width=500&height=500)
   * in addition, setting `crop=1` disregards image aspect ratio and returns cropped image with specified dimensions, resizing it beforehand if necessary. [check it out](http://localhost:20727/backgroundImage?width=500&height=500&crop=1)
+* Add `cache=true` to query parameters, and SC will set the [**Cache-Control**](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control) response header to instruct the browser to cache background images.
+When images are repeatedly loaded, it will save a lot of loading time.
+  * When using caching, it is necessary to add some query parameters to distinguish requests.
+If no other parameters are added, it will cause the browser to always use the background image of the first beatmap instead of refreshing it to the background image of other beatmap.
+For example, you can set the Id of the current Beatmap to the query parameters:

+    ```
+    /backgroundImage?cache=true&mapId=123456
+    ```

 ### [`Songs`](http://localhost:20727/Songs)